Kari Liuhto: Academic career

 Kari Liuhto started as an assistant at the Institute for East-West Trade at the Turku School of Economics on 15 March 1991.
 Liuhto served in numerous academic positions at the Turku School of Economics before starting as a professor at the Lappeenranta University of Technology at the end of 1997.
 The Lappeenranta University of Technology nominated Liuhto as a full professor in January 2000.
 Liuhto worked in Lappeenranta through the autumn of 2003 when he was invited to hold a chair in international business at the Turku School of Economics and the post of Director of the Pan-European Institute.
 Since August 2011, Liuhto has also served as part-time director of the Centrum Balticum Foundation, in addition to the tasks mentioned earlier.
+In January 2025, Liuhto began his role as professor of intelligence studies, a joint professorship between the Finnish National Defence University and the Turku School of Economics.

 Research and teaching work

-Kari Liuhto's research work focuses on the business development in Eastern Europe (especially in Ukraine and Russia), foreign direct investments, and the socio-economic development of the Baltic Sea region.
-He has published numerous articles on the aforementioned themes.
+Liuhto's current research focuses on pressing issues in intelligence studies, such as Russian espionage and influence in the West.
 Alongside his own research work, Liuhto has directed numerous research projects financed by bodies such as the European Commission, the Academy of Finland, the Prime Minister's Office, and several Finnish government ministries.
 Liuhto has also been used as an expert by several committees in the Finnish Parliament.
+Liuhto has been a visiting lecturer at numerous universities both in Finland and abroad.